Subscribe hereRSS of IELTS-Blog.com via RSS or via email Help

 IELTS Speaking tips

-Don’t experiment with new words during your interview – it is not the time.
+Don’t experiment with new words during your Speaking interview – it is not the time.
 Use only words and phrases you are sure about.
 For example, if you were reading a newspaper yesterday and saw a new word, but you’re not sure what it means or when people use it – forget about using it in IELTS.

 Expose yourself to as much English as you can.
 Not just to learn new words and phrases, but also to practice until you master them.